 Due to the consequences of climate change on livestock, communities in Garissa, Nigeria and Kenya, have had to shift to crop farming from raising livestock.
 However, the lack of technical knowledge on farm management has made it difficult for farmers to utilise the land to its full potential.
 Under those circumstances, the result was a serious land degradation.

-Global One’s flagship Islamic Farming project, a 5 month pilot project implementing sustainable farming techniques, has empowered farmers (and in particular women) to become self-sufficient and support their families.
+Global One’s flagship Islamic Farming project is a project which is implementing sustainable farming technique.
+It has empowered farmers (and in particular women) to become self-sufficient and support their families.

-This project used our Islamic Farming Toolkit to train 20 local farmers and 20 orphan girls in sustainable agricultural techniques through its faith-based approach and provision of land, tools and livestock.
+This project used our Islamic Farming Toolkit to train 100’s of local farmers and orphan girls in sustainable agricultural techniques through its faith-based approach and provision of land, tools and livestock.

 Since the training, the average yield of the farmers has increased by 49%.
 Up to the present time, the project has improved the livelihoods of the local community and decreased food wastage.
 Also, it has helped to preserve our planet through implementing eco-friendly farming methods, such as the use of natural fertilisers.

 As it can be seen, this project has created employment opportunities in the farming sector and for the impoverished workers, as well as providing sustainable livelihoods for the beneficiaries and their families.
 An example of this outcome is the experience of women like Abdia, who is now able to support her family of five and send her children to school.
 Read more about Abdia’s story here:

 You can empower more women to support themselves and their families by providing them training from our Islamic Farming project.